-The rebranding also now masks the clinic's origins; it is a surgical wing of the Raëlian Movement, a UFO religion founded by a former sports car journalist and French pop singer, Claude Vorilhon (now known as Raël), who claims to be the son of an extraterrestrial named Yahweh.
+In 2012, the Raëlian Movement (resource no longer available at press.thelancet.com), a UFO religion founded by a former sports car journalist and French pop singer, Claude Vorilhon (now known as Raël), who claims to be the son of an extraterrestrial named Yahweh.

 Sexual inequality reinforces FGM and gender-based violence

 But if we can glean anything from this renewed interest and divergence of approach in FGM awareness campaigns over recent months, it is that there is still no clear way forward for charities, human rights groups and governments to successfully resolve the issue of an unnecessary surgery - likened to torture - so entrenched in some cultures that it predates even the religions practiced by those communities.

 Experts, such as the campaigners at World Vision, argue that a holistic approach to the argument is needed; one that involves boys and men in the debate as much as the girls and women that FGM awareness campaigns strive to help.